-LATR CLV standards for each policy area are shown on Table $\frac{12}{2}$.
+LATR CLV standards for each policy area are shown on Table 2.

-- (2) The portion of peak-period non-auto driver trips by employees calculated under paragraph (1) must not be less than 15% nor higher than 55%. - (3) The applicant for a proposed development in a policy area specified under paragraph (1) is responsible for reviewing existing studies of non-auto driver mode share; conducting new studies, as necessary, of non-auto driver mode share; and identifying the prevailing base non-auto driver mode share of comparable land uses within the area identified for the traffic study.
+- (2) The portion of peak-period non-auto driver trips by employees calculated under paragraph (1) must not be less than 15% nor higher than 55%. - (3) The applicant for a proposed development in a policy area specified under paragraph (1) is responsible for reviewing existing studies of non-auto driver mode share; conducting new studies, as necessary, of non-auto driver mode share; and identifying the prevailing base nonauto driver mode share of comparable land uses within the area identified for the traffic study.
 Comparable land uses are improved sites within the area identified for the traffic study for the proposed development that have similar existing land use and trip generation characteristics.
 As with other aspects of the traffic study required by Article IV of Chapter 8, selection of the comparable studies and land uses to be analyzed and determination of the prevailing base non-auto driver mode share are subject to review by the Planning Department and approval by the Department of Transportation.

-- Proposed development in the Silver Spring CBD must meet the commuting goals specified under TL4. - In accordance with County Code §42A-9A, the applicant must enter into an agreement with the Director of the Department of Transportation before a building permit is issued.
+- (4) Proposed development in the Silver Spring CBD must meet the commuting goals specified under TL4. - (5) In accordance with County Code §42A-9A, the applicant must enter into an agreement with the Director of the Department of Transportation before a building permit is issued.
 The agreement may include a schedule for full compliance with the traffic mitigation goals.
-It must provide appropriate enforcement mechanisms for compliance. - As provided by law, these goals supersede traffic mitigation goals established under §42A-9A(a)(4).
+It must provide appropriate enforcement mechanisms for compliance. - (6) As provided by law, these goals supersede traffic mitigation goals established under §42A-9A(a)(4). - (7) As noted in paragraph (5), traffic mitigation agreements are used to assure compliance with reductions in traffic generation from a subdivision, or to achieve non-auto driver mode share goals specified in approved master or sector plans.
+The Director of Transportation must determine whether a security instrument is required to assure completion and continuation of the elements of a traffic mitigation agreement.
+When the Director so finds, the Department must require a security instrument to be attached to an agreement.
+Each security instrument must be held by the Department until performance of each element of the agreement has been satisfied.
+If the developer or its successor is unable to satisfactorily perform each element of an agreement as specified therein, the security instrument must be forfeited and the Department may retain the funds to operate a program to satisfy the agreement's goals.

-Linda M. Lauer, Clerk of the Council
+This is a correct copy of Council action.
+Linda M. Lauer.
+Clerk of the Council

-Table 1- TPAR Payments January 1, 2013-January 1, 2015
+Table 1- Results of TPAR Test, January 1, 2013-June 30, 2014